dellaert/19F-4476/proj2.md

     <br><br>
 </center>

 You will implement a SIFT-like local feature based on the lecture materials and Szeliski 4.1.2.
-We will be implementing Sift using a neaural network - SiftNet.
+We will be implementing Sift using a neaural network - SIFTNet.
 This network has 4 layers (which you will have to implement unless specified otherwise), described briefly below:
 * **ImageGradientsLayer** - computes image gradients in each direction (already implemented for you).
 * **SIFTOrientationLayer** - extracts gradient information along each orientation direction.
 In the original SIFT, we would be trying to find the contributions of our gradients to each orientation bin.
 Note that we can do this by trying to find the contribution of each gradient along each orientation vector, which is the same as finding the [projection](https://en.wikipedia.org/wiki/Vector_projection) of our gradients onto our orientation vectors.
 Recall that this can be done using dot products!
 * **HistogramLayer** - creates weighted histograms over the entire image.
 * **SubGridAccumulationLayer** - creates feature vectors that accumulate histograms from a region.

 After passing images through the network we will have feature vectors over the entire image, but we need only want features from the specific interest point locations that we found.
-This will be done in `get_siftnet_features()` (you will implement this) in `SiftNet.py`.
+This will be done in `get_SIFTNet_features()` (you will implement this) in `SIFTNet.py`.

 ## Part 3: Feature Matching
 You will implement the "ratio test" or "nearest neighbor distance ratio test" method of matching local features as described in the lecture materials and Szeliski 4.1.3.
 See equation 4.18 in particular.
 You will implement this in `student_feature_matching.py`.
 The potential matches that pass the ratio test the easiest should have a greater tendency to be correct matches--think about why.